camcode1/ExpenseTracker/README.md

 # Expense Tracker CLI

-A command-line application for managing personal finances, built with Python and SQLite.
+A command-line application for managing finances, built with Python and SQLite.

 ## 🚀 About
 This project helps users track their expenses, categorize spending, and monitor budgets through an easy-to-use command-line interface.